srisarya/go_fetch_specific/README.md

 ### How it works

 The user provides a taxonomy as a taxonomic name (e.g. "Arabidopsis thaliana") or NCBI taxonomy ID (e.g. "3702").
-However, **it is reccomended to use NCBI taxonomy IDs**, as some unrelated groups share names, for example the name "Drosophila" is used for both a genus of fruit flies and basidiomycete fungi.
+However, **it is recommended to use NCBI taxonomy IDs**, as some unrelated groups share names, for example the name "Drosophila" is used for both a genus of fruit flies and basidiomycete fungi.

 The script will count the number or target sequences available for the user given taxonomy.
 If there are not enough sequence available based on the `--min` parameter, the script will count the number of sequences available for the parent rank, until the minimum threshold is reached.

 If the maximum number of sequences is exceeded, based on the `--max` parameter, the script will subsample the children lineages, aiming for an even sampling across children.

 Note that the `--target` option `ribosomal` will search for sequences with any of the ribosomal annotations (28S/25S, 18S, 5.8S), whereas `ribosomal_complete` will try to find sequences with all annotations.

 ### Example usage

 Below are simple examples of how to use the script.

 ```
 # Arabidopsis thaliana chloroplast
 ./go_fetch.py \